jsk336/docs/README.md

-Polymer docs are mostly in Markdown with some HTML.
+Antha docs are mostly in Markdown with some HTML.
 [Jekyll][jekyll] is used to generate the static HTML for the site.
-The output is generated into a folder called `_site` and served from Google App Engine.
+The output is generated into a folder called `_site` and served from Github Pages.

 ## Prereqs and installation requirements